wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 ### HTTP security headers

-The values WSO2 deployments ship with, and how to apply them on Carbon/Tomcat, Go services, reverse proxies, and Kubernetes ingresses, are in [HTTP Security Headers — Configuration Reference]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/security-related-http-headers/).
+The header set your code should emit, and how to wire it on Carbon/Tomcat, Go services, the WSO2 API Gateway, reverse proxies, and Kubernetes ingresses, is in [HTTP Security Headers — Configuration Reference]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/security-related-http-headers/).

 ### Container security defaults